ThinkEQ/assembly-solutions-ltd/src/pages/product-category/control-panel.md

   - usp: ISO 9001 Quality Approved
 introcol:
   first: >-
+    Assembly Solutions is an established and experienced manufacturer of quality custom-designed control panels, electric panels, and panel wiring.

     ### **UK Control Panel Manufacturer**

-    ASL is an established and experienced manufacturer of quality custom-designed Control Panels.
-We have been building electrical control panels for 25 years and supply into some of the worlds most demanding and safety critical industries including Nuclear and Medical.
-We provide a personable service which is tailored to your specific requirements.
-Our technical control panel engineers are dedicated to work with customers from supporting the initial design, right through to prototype and volume production.
+    At Assembly Solutions, our engineers are dedicated to working with customers from supporting the initial design, right through to prototype and volume production.
+Our experienced team of electric panel builders have an incredible amount of knowledge and understand the importance of quality and excellent service.

-    ### Experienced Panel Builder
+    ### Experienced Control Panel Builders

     We have 25 years manufacturing control panels to a very diverse range of industries, including Automotive, Nuclear, Utilities and Test & Measurement.
 Our experienced team of panel builders have an incredible amount of knowledge and understand the importance of quality.
   second: >-
-    ### **Control Panel Video**
+    ## **Watch how we make our quality control panels**

     <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/BG1WAnAd6mI?loop=1&playlist=BG1WAnAd6mI' frameborder='0' allowfullscreen></iframe></div>